SUSE’s Response to the Trivy Toolchain Incident

 Avatar photo

-Rick Spencer Rick Spencer is the General Manager of Business Critical Linux at SUSE, where he drives innovation with his passion for open-source and Linux.
+Rick Spencer Rick Spencer is the General Manager of Engineering at SUSE, where he leads engineering across Linux, Cloud Native, Edge, and AI.
 He is an experienced technology executive with a career spanning organizations including Microsoft, Canonical and Bitnami.
-His career has been centred on open-source principles, fostering community engagement, and deep respect for user-centered design and customer-centered delivery.
-At SUSE, Rick and his team are focused on the core SUSE Linux Products and related services, delivering to other core teams in SUSE, and working with the open source community.
-This work is centred on their passion for open source, Linux, and community building & interaction.
-Rick is based in Maryland, US.
+His career has been centered on open-source principles, fostering community engagement, and deep respect for user-centered design and customer-centered delivery.